JADE-V-V/JADE/docs/source/usage/menu.rst

 .. image:: ../img/compmenu.png
     :width: 400

-The following options are available from the computational benchmark menu:
+The following options are available in the computational benchmark menu:

 * ``printlib`` print to video all the available nuclear data libraries in the xsdir file selected during JADE configuration;